-But for the rest of us, there are a number of options if not yet ready to move that could assist you with better managing your personal finances.
+There are a number of options if not yet ready to move that could assist you with better managing your personal finances, starting with paying off your debt.

 This is the most common approach to getting debt under control, especially if there are multiple high interest rate credit cards that are owed.
 A personal loan can consolidate debt into one payment, often at a lower interest rate, making it easier to manage.
 Keep in mind that getting a loan with bad credit can be a challenge, so managing your credit rating is of the utmost importance.

-If you’re only making the minimum payment, you would have a long long road before you pay off those credit cards.
+If you’re only making the minimum payment on where you owe, you may have a long road ahead before paying off your debt.
 The more you pay, the faster your debt disappears, and since credit cards have high interest you want to pay them as quickly as possible.

 Often a debt consolidation loan is the answer, but in some cases doing a balance transfer to a 0% APR credit card can be the right move.
 These types of credit cards have a promotional period from nine to 21 months where they let you avoid interest, so if you can pay it off within that period you’re golden.
 Note that some often have a transfer fee (typically from 3%–5%) and possibly an annual fee, so you have to do some math to see if the benefits outweigh any fees.